jpbottaro/papernotes/notes/batch_normalization.md

 **Authors**: Sergey Ioffe, Christian Szegedy

-In NNs, the distribution of each internal layer's inputs changes during training, as changes in the model's parameters naturally affect previous layers' activations, and their distribution.
+In NNs, the distribution of each internal layer's inputs changes during training, as changes in the model parameters naturally affect previous layers' activations and their distribution.
 Authors call this phenomenon "Internal Covariate Shift", and propose normalizing said inputs at each layer as a solution.
 To achive this, they introduce a new differentiable transformation (i.e. layer) that centers its